ect123/intro-to-qgis-workshop/README.md

-# Intro to GIS for Map Production with QGIS
+# Map Production in GIS with QGIS

 Introduction
 User Interface